Chroanaa/SUPERHERO-SYSTEM/SECURITY.md

 Email `k80308392@gmail.com` to disclose any issues about it.

-Written by Kenneth Obsequio (Maintainer & Lead Author)
+Written by Kenneth Obsequio (Maintainer)